 The following month, the band’s debut album, Fulham Fallout, reached No. 57 on the UK albums chart.
 One reviewer described it as “by far their best with production that really makes the guitar kick.
 It’s sloppy and amateurish, but that’s what makes it so great.”
 “Be My Prisoner”, a song from the album, also appeared on Streets, a 1977 compilation album of early UK punk bands from a variety of independent record labels.

 In January 1979, The Lurkers’ fifth single, “Just Thirteen”, was released, and in 2001 it was included in Mojo magazine’s list of the best punk rock singles of all time.
 A month after the release of this single, The Lurkers’ track “I’m on Heat” appeared, alongside songs by more famous bands like The Jam and The Stranglers, on the punk compilation 20 of Another Kind (Polydor, POLS 1006).
 The album reached number 45 in the UK charts.
 Another of the band’s tracks, “Out in the Dark”, appeared on the follow-up 20 of Another Kind Volume 2.

-We have another 7″ coming out on the 25th January 2019 called ‘Electrical Guitar‘, a 2 track single which also features Danie as guest vocalist.
+The follow up ‘Electrical Guitar’ came out on the 25th January 2019, a 2 track single which also featured Danie as guest vocalist.